eosgermany/eos-builds/README.md

 In case the latest docker images are not available, please use the following commands:

-$ docker build -t eosio-build-env:v7 - < Dockerfile-build-en
+$ docker build -t eosio-build-env:v7 - < Dockerfile-build-env

 $ docker build -t eosgermany/eos:DAWN-2018-05-30 - < Dockerfile-nodeos